subnotes/subnotes/README.md

 ### Beyond Trees with JSON Pointers

 A tree structure can be great for organizing things, but sometimes it can be too rigid.
-For example, if you had four folders (*Topics*) called "Tall", "Short", "Narrow", and "Wide", you may want to place a specific *Note* or *Topic* in two of those folders.
-A normal tree structure wouldn't allow this.
 Thankfully there are JSON Pointers.
 You can think of them as links.
 In SubNotes a *subtopic* can be a JSON Pointer to another *Topic* (as long as it is not one of its ancestors).
 This is called a *TopicPointer*.
 Also, a *subnote* can be a JSON Pointer to another *Note*.
-This is called a *NotePointer* and can facilitate "tagging" of *Notes*, as shown in one of the following examples.
+This is called a *NotePointer*.

 *Example Notebook - Note and Topic Pointers*